KeithBremer/CYF-DB-Module/extra/extra-2/extra-node.md

 # More Uses of Node.js for SQL

-## Using a Single Connection for Multiple SQL
+## Understanding Connections to PostgreSQL

 So far in the CYF course we have used the `db.query` method for executing SQL.
+By using `db.query` the server opens a new connection, executes the query then closes the connection.
 This is fine for a single SQL command but is inefficient or simply won't work for more complex situations that involve multiple SQL commands.

 Just to recap, we used the following preamble to configure our server to use express, bodyparser and postgres: